 The adoption of DRUPS is gaining traction in several countries due to their cost-effectiveness

-Increased rack power density and critical applications are driving demand for Tier IV data center
+Increased rack power density and critical applications are driving demand for Tier IV facilities

 The US is witnessing high adoption of lithium-ion UPS, DRUPS, and fuel cells, which is likely to continue during the forecast period

-The US data center power market is witnessing increased investments from colocation providers, hyperscale service operators, enterprises, and government organizations.
-The data center market in Canada is also witnessing steady growth.
+The US market is witnessing increased investments from colocation providers, hyperscale service operators, enterprises, and government organizations.
+The market in Canada is also witnessing steady growth.
 Montreal is attracting investment due to the accessibility of renewable energy sources and low power costs.
 The US and Canada have a large presence of Tier III and IV standards.
 Currently, the US is witnessing high adoption of lithium-ion UPS, DRUPS, and fuel cells, which is likely to continue during the forecast period.

-The increased adoption of cloud-based service and the increased demand for colocation services from both local and global investors are driving the investment in Western Europe data center power market.
-Further, the implementation of GDPR, the availability of renewable energy sources, and the increased demand for cloud, big data, and IoT services are expected to drive the data center market in Europe.
+The increased adoption of cloud-based service and the increased demand for colocation services from both local and global investors are driving the investment in Western Europe region.
+Further, the implementation of GDPR, the availability of renewable energy sources, and the increased demand for cloud, big data, and IoT services are expected to drive the market in Europe.

 The Nordic region has significant advantages for multiple development projects.
-Factors such as the accessibility to renewable energy to power developments, the growing interest to strengthen connectivity, tax incentives, and low power cost and increased effort to develop digital economy in the Nordic region are driving the data center power market.
+Factors such as the accessibility to renewable energy to power developments, the growing interest to strengthen connectivity, tax incentives, and low power cost and increased effort to develop digital economy in the Nordic region are driving the market

 APAC is one of the fastest-growing markets for data center development.
-Major drivers in the APAC region's data center market include:
+Major drivers in the APAC region include:

-Initiatives such as the Vision 2030 and the Industrial Internet of Things (IIoT) are expected to drive data center growth in the Middle East between 2019 and 2024.
-The cloud adoption to scale new heights in the Middle East, with IaaS and PaaS segments growing at 25% and 20% YOY, respectively, followed by the SaaS segment, which is currently dominating the data center power market at 18%.
+Initiatives such as the Vision 2030 and the Industrial Internet of Things (IIoT) are expected to drive the growth in the Middle East between 2019 and 2024.
+The cloud adoption to scale new heights in the Middle East, with IaaS and PaaS segments growing at 25% and 20% YOY, respectively, followed by the SaaS segment, which is currently dominating at 18%.

-The data center market in Africa is small.
-The rise in high-speed broadband and wireless internet connectivity will help in market growth during the forecast period.
-Further, Africa suffers from the power reliability challenge, with power supply requiring a robust backup infrastructure to offer high availability services.
+The market in Africa is small.
+The rise in high-speed broadband and wireless internet connectivity will help in growth during the forecast period.
+Further, Africa suffers from the power reliability challenge, with the supply requiring a robust backup infrastructure to offer high availability services.
 Hence the dependency on generators during outages is high.
-However, government agencies have taken several initiatives to strengthen the power reliability in African countries, leading to incremental growth in data center power deployments during the forecast period.
+However, government agencies have taken several initiatives to strengthen the power reliability in African countries, leading to incremental growth in power deployments during the forecast period.

 Key Countries Profiled: